Muhammad ibn al-Qasim: Religion

-It has been reported that Muhammad ibn al-Qasim met with Sayyida Ruqayya bint Ali, a daughter of Ali ibn Abi Talib.
+It has been reported that Muhammad ibn al-Qasim met with Sayyida Ruqayya bint Ali (Bibi Pak Daman) in India, a daughter of Ali ibn Abi Talib the son-in-law of the Islamic prophet Muhammad and the fourth Rashidun caliph (r.
+656-661).
+The events of the massacre of Muhammad's family at Karbala (680 CE) caused many relatives of Muhammad including Ruqayyah to migrate to Makran.
+Among her potential assassins had been Muhammad Bin Qasim who later switched allegiances and became a supporter of Ruqayyah after learning of the sufferings experienced by the family of Muhammad.

 Death

 Al-Hajjaj died in 714, followed a year later by Caliph al-Walid I, who was succeeded by his brother Sulayman.
 The latter took revenge against the generals and officials who had been close to al-Hajjaj.
-Sulayman owed political support to al-Hajjaj's opponents and so recalled both of al-Hajjaj's successful generals Qutayba ibn Muslim, the conqueror of Transoxiana (Central Asia) and Muhammad.
+Sulayman owed political support to al-Hajjaj's opponents and so recalled both of al-Hajjaj's successful generals Qutayba ibn Muslim, the conqueror of Transoxiana (Central Asia), and Muhammad.
 He also appointed the son of the distinguished general al-Muhallab ibn Abi Sufra, Yazid, who was once imprisoned and tortured by al-Hajjaj, as the governor of Fars, Kirman, Makran, and Sind; he immediately placed Muhammad in chains.

-Muhammad ibn al-Qasim died on 18 July 715 in Mosul which is a part of the modern-day Iraq.
-Some sources say that his body was transferred to Makran in Balochistan at the Hingol National Park which is part of modern-day Pakistan.
+Muhammad ibn al-Qasim died on 18 July 715 in Mosul, which is a part of the modern-day Iraq.
+Some sources say that his body was transferred to Makran in Balochistan at the Hingol National Park, which is part of modern-day Pakistan.

 There are two different accounts regarding the details of Muhammad ibn al-Qasim's fate: